nato2k/drybox/README.md

+# Fork Information
+This fork's purpose is to use the great software developed by ppamidimarri but disable the Arduiono/LED features.
+I am only using it for one drybox and the printer enclosure so I do not need the LED indicators.

 # Drybox
 These scripts allow you to monitor the temperature and humidity in a set of dryboxes.
 This code allows you to monitor your dryboxes in a number of ways:
 * logs the readings to a database